 The Final Performance Of These Legendary Acts

 Ask any rock star (we're sure you're acquainted with several) if they prefer performing to recording, and it's pretty definite you'll get an affirmative response roughly 100% of the time.
-Making records can be a tedious process even when it's going really well, and for most performers, the stage is where they're in their element — rocking out with their buds in front of thousands of screaming fans, perhaps getting pelted with undergarments, presiding over a giant, raucous party in their honor, then packing up to move out and do it again in a different town the next night.
+Making records can be a tedious process even when it's going really well, and for most performers, the stage is where they're in their element.
+They rock out with their buds in front of thousands of screaming fans, perhaps getting pelted with undergarments as they preside over a giant, raucous party in their honor before packing up to move out and do it again in a different town the next night.

 The artists on this list are all legends, but even for them, the party had to wind down eventually.
-These are the final performances of some of the greatest acts of all time, and while a few went out with a whimper instead of a bang, the vast majority of these curtain calls were suitably epic.
+These are the final performances of some of the greatest acts of all time.
+While a few went out with a whimper instead of a bang, the vast majority of these curtain calls were suitably epic.

 Warren Zevon